XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > ContactGroups get_contact_groups(xero_tenant_id, opts)

-Retrieves the contact Id and name of all the contacts in a contact group
+Retrieves the contact Id and name of each contact group

 ### Example